 When CodeGate is On, the trigger is used to allow decoded data to be transmitted to the host system.
-The scanner remains on, scanning and decoding bar codes, but the bar code data is not transmitted until the trigger is pressed.
-When CodeGate is Off, bar code data is transmitted when it is decoded.
-Default = CodeGate Off Out-of-Stand.
+The scanner remains on, scanning and decoding barcodes, but the barcode data is not transmitted until the trigger is pressed.
+When CodeGate is Off, barcode data is transmitted when it i decoded.
+Default = CodeGate Off.